-This paper studies a household's optimal demand for a reverse mort- gage.
-These contracts allow homeowners to tap their home equity to finance con- sumption needs.
-In stylized frameworks, we show that the decision to enter a reverse mortgage is mainly driven by the differential between the aggregate appreciation of the house price and principal limiting factor on the one hand and the funding costs of a household on the other hand.
-We also study a rich life-cycle model that can ex- plain the low demand for reverse mortgages as observed in US data.
+This paper analyzes a household's optimal demand for a reverse mortgage.
+We study a rich life-cycle model that can explain the low demand for reverse mortgages as observed in US data.
 We find that the demand for reverse mortgages is particularly pronounced for cash-poor, house-rich retirees, and households with a strong bequest motive and low pension income.
 We analyze the optimal response of a household that is confronted with a health shock or financial disaster.
 If an agent suffers from an unexpected health shock, she reduces the risky portfolio share and is more likely to enter a reverse mortgage.
-On the other hand, if there is a large drop in the stock market, she keeps the risky portfolio share almost constant by buying additional shares of stock.
-Besides, the probability to take out a reverse mortgage is hardly affected unless her financial wealth is small.
+If there is a large drop in the stock market, she keeps the risky portfolio share almost constant by buying additional shares of stock.
+Furthermore, the probability to take out a reverse mortgage is hardly affected unless her financial wealth is small.

 fortcoming in Journal of Banking & Finance, Vol. 154, 2023